Prompt follow-up

 Practical prompts to bring to your next appointment — not a script, a starting point.

-2. What stage is it, and has it spread outside the lung?
+2. What stage is it, and how was staging confirmed?

 A note on using this list